-Natural resources are the goods and services that nature provides us with, for sustainable use by human beings.
+Natural resources are the goods and services that nature provides us, and which are of vital importance for the human being.
 For our Company, it is important to protect these resources and use them harmoniously when implementing our activities.
 As a result, seeing that biodiversity represents all forms of life, we believe that it is something precious that must be cared for and protected, because it is what keeps the planet going.

 In the territories where we operate, natural resources and biodiversity are both vital, as the community’s activities' make use of them.
 Our most noteworthy practices include support and conservation of protected areas in our generation plants and projects' areas of influence, participatory ecological restoration, conservation of micro-basins, and many more actions that aim to protect and conserve natural resources.